shoelace-style/shoelace/docs/components/button.md

 <sl-button type="default" size="large" circle><sl-icon name="gear"></sl-icon></sl-button>
 ```

-### Text
+### Text Buttons

-Use `type="text"` to create text buttons, which share the same size as regular buttons but don't have backgrounds or borders.
+Use the `text` type to create text buttons that share the same size as regular buttons but don't have backgrounds or borders.

 ```html preview
 <sl-button type="text" size="small">Text</sl-button>